Disposable email addresses are email addresses that last for a limited period of time

 What is a temporary email address for?

-They are used by people who want to hide and remain anonymous online.
-Often users of disposable email addresses are hiding their identity because they want to act badly or commit fraud wiuthout leaving a trail.
+They are used by people who want to hide their 'real' email address, or remain anonymous online.
+Often users of disposable email addresses are hiding their identity because they want to act badly or commit fraud without leaving a trail.